 Electronic IDentification, eID, is a RegTech and GovTech established partner that accompanies dozens of businesses and financial institutions in their needs related to the prevention of money laundering.

-All eID solutions comply with guarantees with all AML regulations anywhere in the world, including AML5, the future AML6 (or 6AMLD) and eIDAS.
+All eID solutions comply with guarantees with all Anti Money Laundering regulations anywhere in the world, including AML5, the future AML6 (or 6AMLD) and eIDAS.
 This not only involves adapting business processes to the mandatory regulations in each sector, but optimizing and digitizing processes to boost customer acquisition and reduce costs.

 Request a free demo of our AML compliant solutions here.